nikola-maric/hs-wss-binance/README.md

 ### Customizing responses

-There is a little room for customization, if one does want to customize messages in any way, as maybe we are not interested in all response fields, or some other reason.
+There is a little room for customization, if one does want to customize messages in any way - maybe we are not interested in all response fields, or there is some other reason.

 If thats the case, one cam implement custom data type and define `FromJSON` and `ToJSON` instances, and create stream like so: